McCoy1701/McCoy1701.github.io/README.md

 ## [JakesteringPi](https://github.com/McCoy1701/JakesteringPi)

-This is a C library I wrote to control the I/O pins of a Raspberry Pi Zero through its BCM2835 system-on-chip (SoC), enabling direct register access.
+This is a C library I wrote to control the GPIO pins of a Raspberry Pi Zero through its BCM2835 system-on-chip (SoC), enabling direct register access.
 I created this library because I found using MicroPython unsatisfactory, and wanted full control over the hardware.
 While searching for an alternative, I discovered the WiringPi library by Gordon Henderson, but it had been deprecated by the time I found it.
 So, I took the initiative to create my own alternative.
 I spent the following month (November of 2023) writing the library from scratch.

 My main goal was to make the library as simple as possible, with functionality similar to Arduino code.

 <img src='./project_pictures/Jakestering_example_00.png'>